A/Prof Darren Katz is an expert in penile prosthesis surgery and is a "high volume" implanter.

 The implant is completely placed inside your body.
 The penis appears relaxed and near normal when in the flaccid state6, and it is not obvious by looking at a man that he has an implant.

 A study showed that 75% of initial implants would survive 15 or more years without revision or extraction.

 Whilst you can get an erection anytime you want with an implant, after the surgery, it is not possible to have a “natural” erection as the erectile tissue has been replaced by the implant.
 Therefore, you should consider carefully whether or not an implant is the right choice for you.

-DR Katz is a very experienced, “high volume” penile implanter.
+A/Prof Katz is a very experienced, “high volume” penile implanter.
 As a result he has a large number of very satisfied patients who would be able to talk to you about their firsthand experience with a penile implant.
-At your appointment with Dr Katz, ask him for contact details of patients who have kindly agreed to talk to other patients.
+At your appointment with A/Prof Katz, ask him for contact details of patients who have kindly agreed to talk to other patients.